March 12, 2020

 “Yes, they are,” Virgil agrees.

 But as they near, nothing is as Portis left it.
 The bus lies on its side.
-The kids stand across the street, huddled close together.
+The kids huddle close together across the street beside an ambulance.
+They wear sad expressions on their faces, it looks to Portis like they may be crying.

 A police officer waves the tow truck through.
 Virgil slowly passes the scene.

 “You feel no pain,” Virgil responds.
-Now that they are beyond the scene, Virgil accelerates into the darkness.
-“Well, except the pain of knowing you wasted all those years with hate in your heart.”
+Virgil continues moving into the deepening blackness.
+“Well, except for the pain of knowing you wasted all those years with hate festering in your heart.”

-“Nah,” Virgil answers.
+“Nah,” Virgil answers with the faintest smile.
 “Just a tow truck driver.”